dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 _gl.TextureParameter(_texture, TextureParameterName.TextureMagFilter, (int) TextureMagFilter.Linear);
 ```

-And now, as we did with the another resources, let's unbind the texture for clean up!
+And now, as we did with the another resources, let's unbind the texture to clean up!
 ```c#
 _gl.BindTexture(TextureTarget.Texture2D, 0);
 ```